Degen-dev/Degeneracy/README.md

 * Prefix: The prefix you want for Corrosion. (recomended that you keep it the same)
 * Codec: Basic encryption method for filter evasion in Corrosion.
 (Options include `xor`, `base64`, or `plain`. xor or base64 are recommended)
 * Blacklist: Sites that you want to block with Corrosion.
-* Smokeprefix: Prefix for smoke. (recommended that you keep it the same)

 **Note: For a VPS, it is highly recommended that you remove `forceHttps: true` from `start.js` if you are hosting on a VPS.
 It is only useful for Heroku and just breaks things without Heroku.**